Connect with others who understand.

 5. Sparkling Water and Unsweetened Iced Tea

 Healthier alternatives include sparkling water and unsweetened iced tea.
-Coffee and sugar-free clear sodas are also better than drinks that are high in sugar or phosphorus.
+Coffee and sugar-free clear sodas may also be better options.
+But you should always scan the label for phosphorus additives first.

 Restricting Fluid